AleDenshi/comfy.guide/content/client/gentoo.md

 ## Formatting our partitions
 Run the `lsblk` command to list your block devices (hard drives), choose the appropriate hard drive.
 You can tell by looking at the `TYPE` and making sure it is disk, usually the biggest drive is your installation drive.
 Note down the name of your drive, usually `/dev/`*id*
 ### Formatting our root partition
-Run the following command to format our root partition as Ext4: `mkfs.ext4 /dev/`*id*, where *id* is your disk specifier.
+Run the following command to format our root partition as Ext4: `mkfs.ext4 /dev/`*root*, where *root*, *efi* or *swap* is your disk specifier.
 ### Formatting our EFI partition
-Run the following command to format our EFI parition as FAT32: `mkfs.fat -F 32 /dev/`*id*.
+Run the following command to format our EFI parition as FAT32: `mkfs.fat -F 32 /dev/`*efi*.
 ### Formatting our swap partition
-Run the following command to format our swap partition as swap: `mkswap /dev`*id*.
+Run the following command to format our swap partition as swap: `mkswap /dev`*swap*.
 ## Mounting our partitions
 First, we'll need to create the `/mnt/gentoo` mountpoint, make the directory /mnt/gentoo using `mkdir /mnt/gentoo`.
 ### Mounting our root partition